-Dear Sir :- As I understand you invite communication from every "fellow-kinsman" (to use your graphic phrase), allow me to make myself known as a descendant of your male stock, viz., the great-great-great-grandson of Richard Eustis, of Saint Ives, Cornwall, by his wife Margery Nance, \ of the same town, who were married 1729. the History of Saint Ives to which you make reference.
-I enclose particu-Yours faithfully, lars of my Nance descent.
+Dear Sir :-As I understand you invite communication from every "fellow-kinsman" (to use your graphic phrase), allow me to make myself known as a descendant of your male stock, viz., the great-great-great-greatson of Richard Eustis, of Saint Ives, Cornwall, by his wife Margery Nance, of the same town, who were married 1729.
+I am the author of the History of Saint Ives to which you make reference.
+I enclose particulars of my Nance descent.
+Yours faithfully,

-JOHN HOBSON MATTHEWS.
+JOHN HOBSON MATTHEWS,